sh01k/WFRfilter/README.md

 # WFRfilter
-Simulation codes for sound field recording and reproduction using WFR filter
+MATLAB scripts for simulating sound field recording and reproduction using WFR filter